Life Vests for Dogs

 Here's how to take these measurements accurately:

 Use a soft measuring tape.
-If you don't have one, use a string or a rope, mark it, and then measure it against a ruler.
+If you don't have one, use string or rope, mark it, and then measure it against a ruler.
 The measuring tape should be snug, but you should be able to easily slip two fingers beneath it.
 Make sure your dog is standing in a natural position.
 Measurements taken while your dog is sitting or lying down may not be accurate.

 Note: Manufacturers may have slightly different sizing, so always refer to their specific sizing chart.
 If your dog's measurements fall between two sizes, it's best to size up for safety and comfort.